Harsh toners. No sunscreen. Rich moisturizers that made me breakout.

 Yes, there are exceptions to this rule.
 I often use hair conditioner as shaving cream.
 And, if I don’t like a face moisturizer, I’ll use it on my body.
 But I would never do the opposite.
 Why?

-Cos body creams usually have thicker consistencies that are ideal for the thicker skin of the body but can cause breakouts on the face.
+Body creams usually have thicker textures that are ideal for the thicker skin of the body, but can cause breakouts on the face.

-And let not even get me started about using dishwashing liquid, or anything like that, as a body wash or shampoo.
+And don’t even get me started about using dishwashing liquid, or anything like that, as a body wash or shampoo.
 Yes, they all contain the same ingredients, but their concentrations in dishwashing stuff is much, much higher and could seriously irritate your skin.
 Concentration matters, remember?

 If it hasn’t been formulated for the skin, don’t put it there.
 Full stop.

 Your skin isn’t there just cos.
 It does a very important job: it keeps stuff OUT of the body.
 And it does it very well.
-That’s why we still have to swallow most medicines or get injections.
+That’s why you still take a pill or have an injection when you’re sick.

 Getting something to get through the skin is hard.
 Yes, a few things do get through, under the right conditions.
 But skin doesn’t absorb as much stuff as we’re lead to believe these days.